ClickHouse/ClickHouse/docs/en/getting-started/install.md

    Table data is stored in the current directory and still available after a restart of ClickHouse server.
 If necessary, you can pass
    `-C config.xml` as an additional command line argument to `./clickhouse server` and provide further configuration in a configuration file.
-All availabe configuration settings are documented [here](../operations/settings.md) and in an [example configuration file template](https://github.com/ClickHouse/ClickHouse/blob/master/programs/server/config.xml).
+All available configuration settings are documented [here](../operations/settings.md) and in an [example configuration file template](https://github.com/ClickHouse/ClickHouse/blob/master/programs/server/config.xml).

    You are ready to start sending SQL commands to ClickHouse!